Medical Weight Loss Program

 Wegovy is a GLP-1 receptor agonist similar to Saxenda that is injected once weekly.
 It works in the brain to reduce hunger and cravings, as well as directly acting on the stomach to slow gastric emptying.
 Patients are full and satisfied with smaller meals.
 Recent studies with Wegovy prove it to be one on the best weight loss medications on the market today!

 STAR Coaching provides the education and accountability you need to develop healthy eating habits and lose weight.
-STAR is led by our registered dietitian, Emily Vaughan, who is passionate about health and fitness and will partner with you to transform your lifestyle.
-Emily uses her expertise to educate you on healthy eating and nutrition, focusing on helping you understand the “why” behind our healthy eating plan.
+STAR is led by our registered dietitian, Katie, who is passionate about health and fitness and will partner with you to transform your lifestyle.
+Katie uses her expertise to educate you on healthy eating and nutrition, focusing on helping you understand the “why” behind our healthy eating plan.
 This education empowers you to eat healthier and lose weight and is key to maintaining this lifestyle once you reach your goal.